 The vascular supply of the nasal septum is fundamental.
-Here this is fed from both carotids (external and internal) in the front area of the Kiesselbach’s plexus.
-This vessel rich area is usually the source of bleeding in locally induced nosebleeds (epistaxis).
+It is fed from both carotids (external and internal) in the front area of the Kiesselbach’s plexus.
+This vessel-rich area is usually the source of bleeding in locally induced nosebleeds (epistaxis).

-In very severe nosebleeds, which can neither be stopped with a tamponade or compression, it may then be necessary to locally obstruct one of the major arterial vessels (the A. maxillaris the external carotid artery or one of the two Aa. ethmoidales in the orbita).
+In very severe nosebleeds, which can neither be stopped with tamponade or compression, it may be necessary to locally obstruct one of the major arterial vessels (a. maxillary, the external carotid artery, or one of the two Aa. ethmoidales in the orbital).

 Nerves of the nose

-The sensory innervation of the inner nose is carried out by branches of the trigeminal nerve (the branches of the ophthalmic nerve (V1) in the front upper part, the branches of the maxillary nerve (V2) in the other sections).
+The sensory innervation of the inner nose is carried out by branches of the trigeminal nerve (branches of the ophthalmic nerve [V1] in the front upper part and branches of the maxillary nerve [V2] in the other sections).
 The sensory perception of smell is carried out by the function of the olfactory nerve.

 The nose as a sensory organ

-Olfactory cells with fila olfactoria > olfactory bulb > tractus olfactorius > striae olfactoriae medial and lateral > primary olfactory cortex (area prepiriformis) and amygdala.
+Olfactory cells with fila olfactoria > olfactory bulb > tractus olfactorius > striae olfactoriae medial and lateral > primary olfactory cortex (area prepiriformis) > amygdala.

-Humans can detect about 10.000 different scents.
-After having suffered a basilar skull fracture, the result could be damage to the fila olfactoria and loss of sense of smell (anosmia).
-In this, worst, case only “strong” smells such as ammonia are perceived, since the trigeminal nerve is responsible for the sensory perception.
+Humans can detect about 10,000 different scents.
+After having suffered a basilar skull fracture, the result could be damaging to the fila olfactoria and as a consequent, loss of sense of smell (anosmia).
+After critical damage, only “strong” smells such as ammonia are perceived, since the trigeminal nerve is responsible for sensory perception.

 Histology of the Nose

 The nasal mucous membrane consists of respiratory epithelium (regio respiratoria) and sensory epithelium with olfactory cells (regio olfactoria).
-The mucosa is well supplied with blood and has numerous mucus-producing goblet cells – an effective heating and humidifying of the air can thereby be ensured.
-The drainage of the nasal secretions from the nasal cavities aimed from the cilia of the ciliated epithelium is an important component of the nonspecific immune defence system.
+The mucosa is well supplied with blood and has numerous mucus-producing goblet cells—effective heating and humidifying of the air can thereby be ensured.
+The drainage of the nasal secretions from the nasal cavities aimed from the cilia of the ciliated epithelium is an important component of the non-specific immune defense system.
 The large part of the secretion reaches the nasopharynx and is then swallowed.

 Dysfunction of the nose

-The pathologies of the nose and paranasal sinuses are once again important (in the) clinically in the area of the ear, nose and throat medicine as well as for the medical exam.
-Relevant facts for the preclinical and preliminary medical examination can be found in the text.
-A synoptic view of important nose and paranasal sinus pathologies:
+The pathologies of the nose and paranasal sinuses are important to clinically understand the areas of ear, nose, and throat medication as well as to succeed in medical exams.
+Relevant facts for the preclinical and preliminary medical examination can be found in this text.
+A synoptic view of the important nose and paranasal sinus pathologies include:

 - Nasal Septum Deviation